Sustainability and carbon neutrality

 For several years now, the region encompassing the Nassfeld-Pressegger See, Lesachtal Valley and Weissensee areas has set out to make the living and recreational spaces a sustainable "world of good living” for locals and guests alike.
 Numerous measures that contribute to a resource-saving use of natural areas, the reduction of CO2 emissions and the achievement of the international sustainability goals of the UN as well as the "Green Deal Goals" of the EU have already been implemented.

 Most sustainable tourism region in Austria

 Who leads the way sustainably?
 WE, of course.
-The measures we have already implemented and our concept for the future have prompted the Ministry of Climate and Environment and the Austrian Climate Fund - following the decision of an international jury - to award us the title of "AUSTRIA'S MOST SUSTAINABLE TOURISM REGION".
+The measures we have already implemented and our future concept have prompted the Ministry of Climate Protection and the Austrian Climate and Energy Fund - after an international jury decision - to award us the prize as "AUSTRIA'S MOST SUSTAINABLE TOURISM REGION".
 Now we are consistently pursuing the path we have taken within the framework of the Climate and Energy Model Region Tourism.

 We are dependent on your help so that we can constantly improve our region:

 The region – including Tarvisio/Val Canale across the border - also underwent GSTC certification (GLOBAL STANDARDS FOR SUSTAINABLE TRAVEL AND TOURISM) according to the currently highest standards in the EU, and passed the certification very well.
 This makes us the first region in Austria to meet these standards, and the first cross-border destination in the world with this strictly controlled level of sustainability.

 The path to achieving the goal will be continued step by step